cogsmachine/cogsmachine_workstation/README.md

 Cogsmachine project repositories.

-## COGSmachine
+## COGSmachine Workstation
+This is cogsmachine's developer workstation reference used to build NVIDIA AI Workstation in 5 to 10 minutes.

-COGS Solo includes all the basic packages to run GPU accelerated Jupyter Notebooks.
+Includes JupyterLab with NVIDIA GPU Support to run GPU accelerated Jupyter Notebooks.

+COGSmachine Workstation is on Docker Hub.

+docker pull cogsmachine/workstation:latest
+docker run cogsmachine/workstation:latest

 GPU REQUIREMENTS